NVIDIA-AI-IOT/tao-toolkit-triton-apps/README.md

 2. PeopleNet
 3. VehicleTypeNet

-You may generate a valid TensorRT engine, by downloading and installing the `tlt-converter` binaries in the Triton server container you wish to serve the models in.
+You may generate a valid TensorRT engines from TLT exported `.etlt` files, by downloading and installing the `tlt-converter` binary in the Triton server container you wish to serve your models in.
 Please run these instructions in a separate terminal session.

-1; Instantiate the triton docker server using the following command.
+- Instantiate the triton server docker using the following command.

 ```sh
 docker run --rm -it --net host --gpus 0 --name triton_peoplenet_container \